alvis/presetter/packages/presetter/README.md

 By running this command, it will

 - create a `.presetterrc` file under the root, detailing the preset setting,

-- add a `presetter bootstrap` command to the postinstall life cycle script in your `package.json`, and
+- add a `presetter bootstrap` command to the prepublish life cycle script in your `package.json`, and
 - bootstrap the preset at the end of the process.

 #### To an Existing Project